Binary vision: The merging black hole binary mass distribution via iterative density estimation: Introduction

 Typically, parametric models have assumed power-law $m_2$ dependence at fixed $m_1$~\citep{Kovetz:2016kpi,Fishbach:2017zga,Talbot:2018cva,LIGOScientific:2018jsj}, recovering mildly positive powers indicating a preference for equal masses.
-A more detailed study using GWTC-1 events concluded that the two BHs of a given binary prefer to be of comparable mass~\citep{Fishbach:2019bbm}.
+A more detailed study using GWTC-1 events indicated a preference for the two BHs of a given binary to be of comparable mass~\citep{Fishbach:2019bbm}.
 More recent non-parametric or semi-parametric studies have relaxed these assumptions, either through allowing the power-law index to vary over chirp mass~\citep{Tiwari:2021yvr}, or allowing $p(q)$ to be a free (data-driven) function~\citep{Edelman:2022ydv,Callister:2023tgi} though enforcing the same dependence over all primary masses. \cite{Tiwari:2023xff} introduced a more flexible approach with $p(q)$ modelled by a truncated Gaussian whose parameters depend on chirp mass, finding some significant variation. \cite{Ray:2023upk} measured the full 2-d distribution with a binned (piecewise-constant) model over $m_1$, $m_2$ (including possible redshift dependence), although they did not consider the $q$ distribution.

-Note that the mass ratio distribution presents nontrivial technical issues since (at least for lower mass \ac{BBH}) typical event measurement errors are both large, and correlated with the BH orbit-aligned spin components~\citep{Cutler:1994ys,Baird:2012cu}.
-Concerning measurement errors, we expect our iterative reweighting scheme to yield a significant advance in reconstructing the full mass distribution.
+Note that the mass ratio distribution presents nontrivial technical issues since (at least for lower mass \ac{BBH}) typical event measurement uncertainties are both large, and correlated with the BH orbit-aligned spin components~\citep{Cutler:1994ys,Baird:2012cu}.
+As the iterative reweighting scheme is designed to address such uncertainties, we expect it to yield a more accurate reconstruction of the full mass distribution than our previous KDE method.

-The remainder of the paper is organized as follows: in section 2 we explain our method and demonstrate it using simple one-dimensional mock data.
-In section 3 we apply our method to detected \ac{BBH} in GWTC-3, compare the result with our previous studies and further use our new method in two mass dimensions.
+The remainder of the paper is organized as follows: in section 2 we motivate and explain our method and demonstrate it using simple one- and two-dimensional mock data.
+In section 3 we apply our method to detected \ac{BBH} in GWTC-3; we compare the resulting primary mass distribution with our previous studies and extend its application to the full two-dimensional mass plane.
 In section 4 we discuss the implications of our results and consider extensions of the method.
-We also describe additional mock data tests and supplementary results in appendices.